Pukka's Climate and Biodiversity Manifesto

-We will continue to advocate Regenerative Organic Agriculture through our pilots and practices, which can sequester more carbon in the soil and trees, produces more nutrient dense plants, protects biodiversity and builds resilience to climate breakdown.
+We will continue to advocate Best Practice Organic agriculture through our pilots and practices with farmers and wild collectors, which can sequester more carbon in the soil and trees, produces more nutrient dense plants, protects biodiversity and builds resilience to climate breakdown.

 Greenhouse effect - natural gases form a layer around our planet, which absorbs and emits radiation reflected from the earth’s surface and trap heat.
 This is a natural occurrence that keeps the earth’s temperature stable and provides a climate in which we can survive.

-Greenhouse Gas (GHG) - GHG’s absorb and emit radiation from the Earth’s surface, the atmosphere and clouds.
-This causes a greenhouse effect which insulates the planet.
-GHG’s include carbon dioxide, methane, ozone and nitrous oxide – amongst other man-made gases.
-See a more detailed definition from the IPCC here
+Greenhouse Gas (GHG) - GHG’s include carbon dioxide, methane, ozone and nitrous oxide – amongst other man-made gases.
+See a more detailed definition from the IPCC here.